12 Amazing Health Benefits Of Millets:

 Millets are better than rice and wheat in various aspects.

-There are many benefits of eating millets, for example, Samai millet is the best replacement for white polished rice for diabetics.
-It is good for digestion, cures stomach related problems, impotence, and increases sperm count.
+There are many benefits of eating millet, for example, Samai millet is the best replacement for white polished rice for diabetics.
+It is good for digestion, cures stomach-related problems, and impotence, and increases sperm count.

 What Are the Health Benefits of Millet?